CICCA FALL SALON 2017

-To meet to meet the entry deadline, we need to have all entries by Saturday, September 24th.
+To meet to meet the entry deadline, we need to have all entries in by the following dates:

 Download Label Sheet (PDF): cicca-print-label-pdf-format-2

-All prints are being collected by Rich Seeman.
+All prints are being collected by Crystal Johnson.

 You may compete in the Prints format and/or Digital Images format in the following categories:

 No individual member, may submit more than eight (8) digital images.

 The jpeg format must be used.
 The dimensions of the digital image should be 1400 x 1050 pixels.
 (Images should be no larger than 1400 pixels horizontally, and no larger than 1050 pixels vertically.
 One of these dimensions should be met, but neither exceeded.)